MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Healthcare/Healthcare-overview.md

 ---
-title: Overview of Microsoft Cloud for Healthcare entities - Common Data Model | Microsoft Docs
+title: Overview of Microsoft for Healthcare entities - Common Data Model | Microsoft Docs
-description: Healthcare is a folder that contains standard entities related to  Microsoft Cloud for Healthcare entities which are defined using Common Data Model.
+description: Healthcare is a folder that contains standard entities related to  Microsoft for Healthcare entities which are defined using Common Data Model.
 author: matgos

 ms.reviewer: deonhe